 Make sure that the new bookie you opted for has a speedy response when it comes to page display, reaction time (especially live streaming) and multiple customer service options, i.e. Live Chat, Email, and Freephone.

 Take Advantage – Bag a Freebie

 Free bets are great for topping up your account or having a punt on a rank outsider with little or no loss to you.
 There is no reason why you shouldn’t take a free bet or a loyalty bonus.
 BUT, these freebies come with conditions that will impact your payout if that bet wins.

-Most betting platforms offer a “free-bet” every now and then, but the term “free” is relative and comes with conditions.
+Most betting platforms offer a “free-bet” now and then, but the term “free” is relative and comes with conditions.
 Those conditions usually apply to the “pay-out” or wagering requirements of any win.
 These are always explained in the “free bet” or “wagering requirements” part of the terms and conditions.

 We can not stress enough that this part of the T&C’s is the part that you need to read and understand.
 Most disputes between betting sites and punters are down to wagering requirements and payouts.
 Feel free to “gloss” over most parts of the terms, but the wagering requirements, deposits, and payout terms are the important parts of the T&C’s.
 Please read before depositing!